-In the world of rocks and minerals, the brilliant blue colour of the sodalite gemstone is incredibly rare.
+In the world of rocks and minerals, the intense blue colour of the sodalite gemstone is incredibly rare.
 While it is one of the more affordable blue gems, it is also uncommon in jewelry.
-You won’t usually find sodalite in your average mall jewelry store, so many shoppers consider their sodalite pieces incredibly unique parts of their jewelry collection.
+You won’t usually find blue sodalite in your average mall jewelry store, so many shoppers consider their sodalite pieces incredibly unique parts of their jewelry collection.

 If you are curious about sodalite, including its properties, history, and origins, here’s a look at what this amazing stone is all about.